-Here on this page, we have managed to share the latest version of PhoenixCard and the previous versions.
+Here on this page, we have shared the latest version of PhoenixCard and the previous versions.

 It comes as a portable application, which means you don’t have to install the computer tool to use it.
 Download and extract the tool package on the computer > Open PhoenixCard.exe to Launch the Tool.

 It allows you to flash or install the stock firmware on devices running on AllWinner Chipset.
 All you need to have the correct firmware (.img based) of your mobile device > Launch the Tool > Click on IMG File Button > Locate the .img firmware on the computer > Connect the SD Card to the Computer > Click on Burn.